Nimo

 Genes are sections of DNA on chromosomes that code for proteins.

-DNA uses four bases with specific base-pairing rules (A–T, C–G).
+DNA consists of four bases with specific base-pairing rules (A–T, C–G).

-Chromosome observations provide the physical basis for Mendel’s factors.
+Chromosome observations provide a physical basis for Mendel’s factors.

-Antibiotic resistance offers a modern example of selection on genetic variation.
+Antibiotic resistance exemplifies modern selection on genetic variation.

 Built with v0